 Another famous place to drive in our state, Pottery Road surrounds the town of Seagrove, also known as the “Pottery Capital of America.”
 Although this art thoroughfare is only about 30 miles long, you can easily spend a full day exploring this unique glimpse into rural North Carolina.
 The area became a haven for potters thanks to its rich clay deposits and is now home to about 100 pottery studios, many of which are operated out of the artists’ homes and feature outdoor displays.
 You can buy directly from more than 20 of them online as well.

-Add a side: After popping in and out of a multitude of studios, visit the North Carolina Zoo.
-This largest natural habitat zoo in the world is Count On Me NC-certified, meaning it’s implemented procedures to ensure safety as you discover 500 acres of habitats.
+Add a side: After popping in and out of a multitude of studios, visit the North Carolina Zoo, the largest natural habitat zoo in the world.

 3 Lazy 5 Ranch